pivotal/docs-tap/application-accelerator/best-practices/about-best-practices.hbs.md

 # Application Accelerator Best Practices

-See below for a collection of best practices for authoring accelerators and fragments.
+See the following for a collection of best practices for authoring accelerators and fragments.

 - **[Accelerators - Best Practices and Useful Hints](accelerators.hbs.md)**